Types of Adjectives

 Nouns Used as Adjectives

-Sometimes we use a noun to describe another noun.
+Sometimes a noun is used to describe another noun.
 In that case, the first noun acts as an adjective.
+For example:

 My math teacher is very mean.